Where Every Child is a Successful Learner

 The Heys Primary School regards the safety and welfare of all its pupils, staff and visitors as vitally important.
 The school recognises that effective safeguarding and child protection work requires sound procedures, good inter-agency co-operation and a workforce that is competent and confident in responding to safeguarding practices.

-Designated Safeguarding Lead - Mrs. Bryan (Acting Deputy Headteacher)
+Designated Safeguarding Lead - Mrs. Bryan (Deputy Headteacher)

 Supporting members of the Safeguarding Team: Mr. Card (Headteacher) Mrs L Gorton, and Mrs. Gouldbourn